-We suggest using the defaults.
-Un-comment out or add the lines to the CONFMOMI file as referenced elsewhere in this document.
+We recommend using the defaults.
+Remove comments or add the lines to the CONFMOMI file as referenced elsewhere in this document.

 What if my file is not large enough?
-Will MOMI cause error 45 (file is full) messages?
+Will MOMI generate an error 45 (file is full) message?

 If MOMI needs to write data to the history file and space is not available, some of the oldest data in the file is automatically deleted to make room for new.
 You will not get error 45 messages nor error 43 (no disk space).
+This action occurs regardless of any other settings pertaining to how long data is retained.